Data extracted in January 2026

 Geographical breakdown of current account transactions

-Table showing EU balances with major economic partners in euro billions from the fourth quarter of 2022 to the fourth quarter of 2023.
+Table showing EU balances with major economic partners in euro billions from the third quarter of 2024 to the third quarter of 2025.
+For more details please use the link to the source dataset code below the image.

 Source: Eurostat (bop_eu6_q)